kubedb/docs/docs/guides/ignite/monitoring/alerting.md

 | `DiskAlmostFull` | critical | 1m | Persistent volume usage exceeds 95%. |

 ### Provisioner Group

+Monitors the KubeDB operator's view of the Ignite resource phase.

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|